AP Images

 College: Allegheny College (withdrew)

 Although William McKinley dropped out of Allegheny College, he would later earn a law degree from Albany Law School.
-President McKinley was tragically assassinated just six months into his second term.
+He also served in the Civil War and became a lawyer.

 #25.
 James K. Polk